LiskArchive/lips/proposals/lip-replace-payloadhash-with-merkle-tree-root-in-block-header.md

 We assume [LIP 0019 "Use full SHA-256 hash of transaction as transactionID"](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0019.md) is already effective, and transaction IDs are 32 bytes long.

 Given a Merkle tree and corresponding Merkle root `merkleRoot` built from the array `transactionIDsArray` according to the specifications defined in [LIP 0031][introduce-MT], the `transactionRoot` is set as `transactionRoot = merkleRoot`.
-Here `transactionIDsArray` is an array of `bytes` containing the serialized transaction ids.
+Here `transactionIDsArray` is an array of `bytes` containing the serialized transaction IDs.
 The `transactionRoot` is then stored in the block header instead of `payloadHash`.

 To verify the validity of the block, `transactionIDsArray` is again built from the serialized transactions stored in the payload hash, keeping the same order, and used to calculate the Merkle root `merkleRoot`.
 The `transactionRoot` is valid if `transactionRoot == merkleRoot`.